Cubified/ntwm/README.md

-# ntwm v0.5.0
+# ntwm v1.0.0

 A tiny, frameless, grid-tiling window manager with multimonitor support.

-ntwm was written from scratch using Xlib (although a major TODO is to convert to xcb) and was inspired by dwm, frankenwm, and other minimal tiling window managers.
+ntwm was written from scratch using Xlib and was inspired by dwm, 2bwm, and other minimal tiling window managers.

 ## Screenshot